Booking Terms and Conditions

 4) Your Holiday Price: We reserve the right to alter the prices of any of the holidays shown in our brochure.
 You will be advised of the current price of the holiday that you wish to book before your contract is confirmed.

 The balance of the price of your travel arrangements must be paid at least 70 days before your departure date - note that some travel arrangements may require the balance to be paid earlier or in full at the time of booking and you will be advised at the time of booking if this is the case.
-If the deposit and/or balance is not paid in time, we shall cancel your travel arrangements.
-If the balance is not paid in time we shall retain your deposit.
+If the deposit and/or balance is not paid in time, we shall cancel your travel arrangements and we shall retain your non-refundable deposit.
 Any monies you pay to a travel agent (where applicable) are held by the agent on our behalf at all times.